Negative Gatekeeping Children

 Consider the following interaction:

 At first glance, Parent B’s words might seem caring and concerned.
 However, they subtly imply that time spent with the other parent (in this case, the father) was somehow lacking or unsafe.
-Over time, these kinds of interactions can lead the child to question their experiences with the other parent, fostering feelings of anxiety or distrust.
+Over time, these types of interactions can lead to the child’s exclusion of their experiences with the other parent, fostering feelings of anxiety or distrust.

 The Impact of Negative Gatekeeping on Children